Introduction

 What is your ideal timeline for this project?

-You may need a website for a conference coming up, or you might want to release your product at a certain time of year.
+You may need a website for an upcoming conference, or you might want to release your product at a certain time of year.
 Understanding your time constraints will help us identify which features and benefits to prioritize during the development process.
 For example, if you need the project sooner, we could make the team bigger.
 This will raise the expected investment into the project, but it will allow you to meet your deadline.
 If you do not have specific time constraints, we will optimize our resources differently, making the project a less expensive investment.

 Remember that custom software is built in months, not days or weeks.
 If you need the software sooner, we suggest looking into off-the-shelf solutions.